farski/serverless-transcribe/README.md

 The webpage is protected by HTTP Basic authentication, with a single set of credentials.
 This is handled by an authorizer on the [API Gateway](https://aws.amazon.com/api-gateway/), and could be extended to allow for more complicated authorization schemes.

+### AWS Costs

+The cost of running and using this project are almost entirely based on usage.
+Media files uploaded to S3 are set to expire after 1 day, and the resulting files in the transcripts bucket expire after 30 days.
+The Lambda functions have no fixed costs, so you will only be charged when they are invoked.
+Amazon Transcribe is "[pay-as-you-go](https://aws.amazon.com/transcribe/pricing/) based on the seconds of audio transcribed per month".

+One Lambda function has an [SQS](https://aws.amazon.com/sqs/) event source, which uses long polling to watch for messages.
+The function is only called when messages are availabe in the queue, but the polling will generate API calls to SQS on a fairly continous basis.
+Please see the end of this [blog post](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/) for more information.

+Most resources created from the CloudFormation template include a `Project` resource tag, which you can use for cost allocation.
+Unfortunately Amazon Transcribe jobs cannot be tracked this way.

 ## How to Use

 The project is organized using a CloudFormation [template](https://github.com/farski/serverless-transcribe/blob/master/serverless-transcribe.yml).
 Launching a stack from this template will create all the resources necessary for the system to work.